devgateway/www.developmentgateway.org/_posts/2011-01-31-interview-with-jean-louis-sarbib-information-sharing-for-development.md

 created: 1296495304
 old_path: news/interview-jean-louis-sarbib-information-sharing-development
 title: 'Interview with Jean-Louis Sarbib: Information-Sharing for Development'
-lede: In December 2010, development practitioners convened for European Development Days (EDD), a forum for discussion on and creation of new development policies and practices.
+excerpt: In December 2010, development practitioners convened for European Development Days (EDD), a forum for discussion on and creation of new development policies and practices.
 Jean-Louis Sarbib, CEO of Development Gateway, was interviewed at the event by capacity4dev.eu, an online knowledge-sharing community for development